-As at 31 December 2023, the Group, including the international offices, had a total of 246 employees, of which 178 in Portugal, 55 in the Branch in Spain and the remainder in other geographies (United Kingdom, United States and Malta).
+As at 31 December 2024, the Group, including the international offices, had a total of 250 employees, of which 188 in Portugal, 49 at the Branch in Spain and the remainder in other geographies (United Kingdom, United States and Malta).

-The average age of employees is 44 years and around 75% have higher education (bachelor's /master's degrees).
+The average age of employees is 42 years and around 76% have higher education (bachelor's / master's degrees).

-Banco Finantia seeks to promote stable and lasting relationships.
-In this sense, the average seniority of employees is 11 years and more than 97% are permanent employees.
+Banco Finantia strives to foster stable and lasting professional relationships.
+In this context, the average seniority of employees is 11 years, with more than 96% being permanent employees.